tanboonjoon/main/docs/UserGuide.md

 command-line interface (CLI)-based application.
 2. It allows for 3 main kinds of tasks:
    * Reminders - a task with no start nor end date
-   * Deadline - a task that ends at a specific time
+   * Deadline - a task that ends at a specific time <br>
       >  A OVERDUE TASK is a Deadline that is past today date and not marked done.
-   * Event - an event has both a start and end time
+   * Event - an event has both a start and end time <br>
-3. You can also block out time from your calendar through this app, through the implementation of blocks - events with no name (placeholders).
+      >  A BLOCK is an uncomfirmed event that require you to confirm it.
 4. This app is built on Java, and runs on any Desktop.

 ### Advanced User